MicrosoftDocs/PlayReady/Docs/Overview/what-is-new/what-is-new-4-5.md

 ### Server API Changes

 This is merely an overview.
-Refer to the API documentation [TODO: link] for more information.
+Refer to the [Server API documentation](/dotnet/api/Microsoft.Media.Drm) for more information.

 The LicenseResponse.GetLicenses method now returns an empty array instead of null when no licenses have been added.